hsolbrig/BDP-Ontology/README.md

 B: "ThesaurusInf_21.05d.OWL.zip"

 ## 2. Load B into Protege and examine structures, be familiar with Protege.
-We'll also load A later once we expand memory space for Protege, and run reasoner on A.
+Load A and run reasoner.
+It should give same thing as B.

 ## 3. Download